+All else being equal, lower expenditure per finalisation suggests greater efficiency.
+However efficiency data should be interpreted with caution as data could also reflect under-resourcing.
 The following points need to be considered in interpreting the results for this indicator:

-- some finalisations take a short time and require few resources, whereas other finalisations may be resource intensive and involve complicated trials and interlocutory decisions - expenditure data may include arbitrary allocation between criminal and civil jurisdictions - net expenditure is calculated by deducting income (court fees and other sources of revenue, excluding fines) from total expenditure, and for civil courts is impacted by court fee relief and exemptions - a number of factors are beyond the control of jurisdictions, such as geographic dispersion, economies of scale and socioeconomic factors.
+- · some finalisations take a short time and require few resources, whereas other finalisations may be resource intensive and involve complicated trials and interlocutory decisions - additional funding may sometimes be allocated to undertake project work (eg. ICT or new buildings) or deliver restorative justice approaches (like liaison officers) that do not directly contribute to the resolution of cases - expenditure data may include arbitrary allocation between criminal and civil jurisdictions - net expenditure is calculated by deducting income (court fees and other sources of revenue, excluding fines) from total expenditure, and for civil courts is impacted by court fee relief and exemptions - a number of factors are beyond the control of jurisdictions, such as geographic dispersion, economies of scale and socioeconomic factors.

 - not comparable across jurisdictions, but are comparable (subject to caveats) within jurisdictions over time. - complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+All required 2019-20 data are available for all jurisdictions.